kayleigh-gustafson/startup/conflictTest.md

-This is some edited text :)
+This is some edited text :) I'm editing it in VS Code